lottapispa/matikkasovellus-tsoha/README.md

 - The teacher can see the statistics of his course, which students are in the course and which course exercises each has solved.

 ### Status of the app
 Structure of the app has been created.
 So far the pages are only in student's view.
 Appearance hasn't been paid attention to yet.
+Databases are not in use yet.

+### Questions
+It seems that my fly.toml file wasn't configured correctly so I also couldn't deploy it.
+Is there any way to reconfigure it?

 ### How to test
 Testing at fly.io is not possible yet.